Stripe vs Paddle vs Lemon Squeezy vs Gumroad: Fees Compared (2026)

 Stripe dependency

-- The founder's entity retains the customer relationship but has no payment rail.
+- You still own the customer relationship, but you have no payment rail.

-Switching from Stripe to another processor requires migrating customer payment methods, updating integrations, and potentially re-entering customer billing data.
-The timeline is weeks, not days.
-This is why banking redundancy matters even for payment processing infrastructure.
+Switching away from Stripe means migrating payment methods, updating integrations, and potentially re-entering customer billing data.
+That takes weeks, not days.
+Banking redundancy matters here -- you don't want a single point of failure on your revenue pipeline.

 MoR dependency

 With Paddle or Lemon Squeezy, the platform is the merchant.
-The dependency is deeper in some ways and shallower in others:
+The dependency cuts deeper:

-- If the MoR platform is disrupted, the founder loses both payment processing and the merchant relationship with customers.
+- If the platform goes down, you lose both payment processing and the merchant relationship.
+There's no fallback.

-- The MoR controls pricing display, tax handling, and customer communication.
+- The MoR controls pricing display, tax handling, and customer-facing communication.

-Stripe for US/domestic + MoR for international.
-A founder can use Stripe to process US transactions (where they have a single sales tax jurisdiction to manage) and Paddle or Lemon Squeezy for international transactions (where the tax compliance burden is highest).
-This hybrid approach captures Stripe's lower fees for domestic transactions while delegating international tax compliance to the MoR.
+Stripe for domestic, MoR for international.
+This is probably the smartest hybrid setup.
+Use Stripe for US transactions where you only have one sales tax jurisdiction to manage, and route international transactions through Paddle or Lemon Squeezy where the compliance burden is heaviest.
+You get Stripe's lower fees on domestic volume and delegate the international tax mess to the MoR.

 Visual: Payment Processing Model Comparison